INT 390: International Studies Internship

-- have elected the IS Major, the IS Minor, or an Area Studies Certificate.
+- have elected the IS Major, the IS Minor, or an Area Studies Letter of Completion.

 - be in good academic standing (2.7 QPA overall and in IS courses).

-- have taken INT 200 and 6 additional credits of International Studies minor or certificate courses.
+- have taken INT 200 and 6 additional credits of International Studies Major, Minor or Letter of Completion.